So, should we guys watch rom-coms?

 We’re not always the best judges of ourselves.

 So, where do rom-coms come in here?

-Well, quite often, it’s the guy that messes up.
-And it can make you think back to yourself.
+Well, quite often, it’s the guy that messes up in the movie.
+And if you’re a guy watching, it’ll make you think back to yourself.
 Were you ever wrong in what you did?